On an Information and Control Architecture for Future Electric Energy Systems: The Drivers of Change

 \subsection{Advanced Sensors and Communication}

 Over the past few decades a number of smart grid technologies have begun to be deployed that provide improved capabilities to manage the grid through more granular measurements (both spatial and temporal), communications and intelligent controls.
-A few examples of these include: \begin{enumerate} \item Advanced sensors known as Phasor Measurement Units (PMUs) that allow operators to assess transmission grid stability. \item Sensors that measure transmission line capacity in real time thereby enabling dynamic line rating changes. \item Smart sensor technologies at distribution level, such as fault circuit indicators (FCIs), that give greater visibility and control below the substation. \end{enumerate}
+A few examples of these include: \begin{enumerate} \item Advanced sensors known as Phasor Measurement Units (PMUs) that allow operators to assess transmission grid stability. \item Sensors that measure transmission line capacity in real time thereby enabling dynamic line rating changes. \item Smart sensor technologies at distribution level, such as Fault Circuit Indicators (FCIs), that give greater visibility and control below the substation. \end{enumerate}

 These new sensors, together with new communication capabilities such as 5G, offer opportunities for designing new control loops around the future electric energy systems to achieve higher reliability and efficiency.
+The data collected by the advanced sensor infrastructure will allow for the employment of data-driven approaches to address grid operational tasks, such as grid monitoring \cite{9043670,9253523,8362302}, control \cite{8873679} and protection \cite{9029268}.
+The domain-tailored artificial intelligence leveraging the grid operational data can greatly complement the conventional grid operation schemes that heavily depend on physics-based models \cite{9091534}.